torvalds/linux/Documentation/driver-api/media/v4l2-subdev.rst

 Asynchronous sub-device notifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Bridge drivers in turn have to register a notifier object.
 This is performed using the :c:func:`v4l2_async_nf_register` call.
 To unregister the notifier the driver has to call :c:func:`v4l2_async_nf_unregister`.
-The former of the two functions takes two arguments: a pointer to struct :c:type:`v4l2_device` and a pointer to struct :c:type:`v4l2_async_notifier`.
+Before releasing memory of an unregister notifier, it must be cleaned up by calling :c:func:`v4l2_async_nf_cleanup`.

 Before registering the notifier, bridge drivers must do two things: first, the notifier must be initialized using the :c:func:`v4l2_async_nf_init`.
 Second,